 We understand that not all adoptions will work out.
 Therefore, we allow all adopters a period of time in which they may bring the animal back to Great River Rescue and receive a voucher good for another adoption within a year.
 Adopters are expected to remain in contact with Great River Rescue if they are concerned about their new animal adoption.
 Adopters who suddenly attempt to return an animal without communicating with us previously may be turned away.

-- Foster-to-Adopt – Great River Rescue maintains a 100% spay/neuter policy.
-Animals are not spayed/neutered until they are at least 16 weeks of age.
-Also, sometimes animals can not get into the vet clinic due to scheduling conflicts for several weeks or longer.
+- Adoption Placement: Great River Rescue maintains a 100% spay/neuter policy.
+Animals are spayed/neutered when appropriate, as certified by our partner veterinarians.
+Sometimes animals can not get into the vet clinic due to scheduling conflicts for several weeks or longer.
 Therefore, if someone wishes to adopt an animal that has not been spayed/neutered yet, they are required to foster the animal until it is spayed/neutered.
 After the surgery, the foster parent has the first choice to officially adopt the animal.
-Animals in our foster-to-adopt program belong to Great River Rescue and are placed in the care of a foster parent.
+Animals in our adoption placement program belong to Great River Rescue and are placed in the care of a foster parent.
 Animals that have not been spayed/neutered yet may not go to foster homes greater than 30 miles from our Rescue unless the adopter agrees to spay/neuter the pet at their own vet and at their own expense.

 - Fostering animals with medical or behavior issues – Sometimes animals become sick or injured and would recover better in a home setting.
 Other times animals have behavior issues and might benefit from being in a home with someone who can work directly with the animal on those issues.
 Still other times the Humane Society has pregnant or nursing animals that need to be in a home where they can be attended to as necessary.
 For all of these occasions Great River Rescue may seek foster parents to temporarily provide care for animals.
 These parents do not generally intend to adopt the animal(s), but may still choose to do so after the temporary foster period is over.